Abjad/abjad/abjad/docs/source/reference_manual/tuplets/index.rst

 Selecting the music in a tuplet
 -------------------------------

-Slice a tuplet to select its components:
+Select the music in a tuplet like this:

 ::